Mariusz Wlazły

-Mariusz Łukasz Wlazły (born 4 August 1983) is a Polish professional volleyball player.
-He was a member of the Poland national team from 2005 to 2014.
-A participant in the Olympic Games Beijing 2008, 2014 World Champion, and a nine–time Polish Champion with Skra Bełchatów.
-At the professional club level, he plays for Trefl Gdańsk.
+Mariusz Łukasz Wlazły (born 4 August 1983) is a Polish former professional volleyball player.
+He was a member of the Poland national team from 2005 to 2014, a participant in the Olympic Games Beijing 2008 and the 2014 World Champion.
+Wlazły spent most of his career in Skra Bełchatów, the club with which he won 9 league titles and multiple medals in international competitions.

 Personal life

 Mariusz Wlazły was born in Wieluń, Poland.
 On 17 June 2006, Mariusz married Paulina (née Drewicz).
 On 13 January 2009, his wife gave birth to their first child, a son named Arkadiusz.
 On 23 November 2015, their second son was born.
 In February 2017, he graduated from the Academy of Management and Administration in Opole with master's degree in sports marketing.